fbertran/formalisms/README.md

 ```

 Note that `labels` is a set (in the Lua programming style, i.e., a mapping
-from names to `true`).
+from identifiers to `true`).
 It means that we can give several names to the same
 formalism.
 In fact, this label will also be accessible from any model built
-upon this formalism.
+upon this formalism, and each one will add its own label.

 An [automaton](https://en.wikipedia.org/wiki/Automata_theory) is based on a
 "usual" graph structure.
 But the general definition of graphs is the
 hypermultigraph, a mix between
 [hypergraphs](https://en.wikipedia.org/wiki/Hypergraph)
 and [multigraphs](https://en.wikipedia.org/wiki/Multigraph).
+The Standard Formalisms Library for CosyVerif provides a formalism for the
+generic form of graphs, and formalisms to constrain it to various others.

-Our automaton refines this general structure, by restricting the number of
+Our automaton refines the general structure, by restricting the number of
-vertices linked to each arc to two. _Refines_ means something like inherits
+vertices linked to each arc to two.
-on steroids.
-We will learn later more on the meaning of `refines`.
+The `refines` field is a list of ancestors sorted in decreasing importance.

 ```lua
 local graph        = require "cosy.formalism.graph"